• Home

 1. Serve the tender slices alongside the barbecue sauce, allowing for personal preference to eat with or without the barbecue sauce.

-Hint: You can enhance the flavor of the oven-roasted brisket by pouring the sauce over it and returning it to the oven to bake for an additional 30 minutes, or serve it with the barbecue sauce mixture on tIt's'se.
+Hint: You can enhance the flavor of the oven-roasted brisket by pouring the sauce over it and returning it to the oven to bake for an additional 30 minutes, or serve it with the barbecue sauce mixture on the side.
 The juicy meat is delicious, whether eaten with or without the sauce.
 It's your preference.

 Top Tip